alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 and yet I could only see her during dinner and just before she went to bed (with luck; some days not even that).
-Esther, my partner and mother of our daughter, was also exhausted after a long day of work and then taking care of her.
+Esther, my partner and mother of our daughter, was also exhausted after working until lunchtime and then taking care of her all afternoon.
 Life kind of sucked, in the way only a first-world life can kind of suck.

 In mid-2011 I had the gall of requesting reduced working hours,